Starmapo/flixel-text-input/README.md

 add(textInput);
 ```

+### With flixel-ui

-You can instead use `FlxUITextInput` for a text input that mimics the style (and some properties) of the flixel-ui text input:
+You can instead use `flixel.addons.text.ui.FlxUITextInput` for a text input that mimics the style (and some properties) of the flixel-ui text input:

 ```haxe
 var textInput = new FlxUITextInput(0, 0, 150, "Hello world!");
 textInput.multiline = true; // Enable this if you want the text to be multiline.
 You'll probably want to change `fieldHeight` as well add(textInput);
 ```

+If you want `FlxUINumericStepper` but with this text input, use `flixel.addons.text.ui.FlxUINumericStepper`.

 ## Features